-By the end of the course the successful student will have gained new knowledge and understanding and will have learned how to evaluate and analyse information, how to weigh up evidence and how to communicate effectively.
-The student will be used to dealing with complex ideas.
-These are skills which are much valued by employers and universities.
+By the end of the course the successful students will have gained new knowledge and understanding and will have learned how to evaluate and analyse information, how to weigh up evidence and how to communicate effectively.
+They will be used to dealing with complex ideas, these skills are much valued by employers and universities.

-We study the theme of revolutions from early to more modern times.
-We follow Pearson's Edexcel specification:
+Students will study the theme of revolutions from early to more modern times.